Corycian Cave: In ancient Greek sources

 Pausanias in his Guide to Greece writes:

-In Pseudo-Apollodorus’ Bibliotheca, the cave is mentioned when Zeus fights the monster Typhon.
-In this account, After Typhon steals Zeus’ sinews, he places Zeus in the Corycian cave:

 In mythology

 Corycian nymphs

 The Corycian nymphs are a mythological group of three sisters who live on Mount Parnassus, and they are the daughters of Pleistus—a river god.
 The Corycian nymphs are Corycia, Melaina, and Kleodora.
 Corycia is known for being the namesake of Corycian Cave, and she is also said to have a child, named Lycorus, with the god Apollo.
 Melaina is also believed by some to have bore one of Apollo's children named Delphos—after whom the city of Delphi was said to be named.
 Kleodora is known for bearing her son, Parnassus, with the god Poseidon.
 Parnassus is said to be the namesake of Mount Parnassus.
 In ancient times there was a tradition of worshiping nymphs in caves that housed natural springs, and the Corycian nymphs were also worshiped as part of this tradition.
 Additionally, the Corycian nymphs are often associated with Apollo.
 When Apollo killed Delphyne (a monster) near Mount Parnassus, it was said that the Corycian nymphs shouted to support the god and give him strength.
 Aided by the intercession of the Corycian Nymphs during his battle with Delphyne, Apollo was able to achieve the power of divination.